carlosresu/fda_ph_scraper/README.md

 # FDA PH Scraper

-Collection of tools that scrape the FDA Philippines food and drug catalogs, normalise the output, and drop the resulting CSVs under `inputs/drugs/`.
+Collection of tools that scrape the FDA Philippines food and drug catalogs, normalise the output, and drop the resulting CSVs under this module’s own `output/` directory.
+Downstream automation (e.g., `run_all.py`) then mirrors those exports into `inputs/drugs/`.
 This folder is intended to become its own GitHub submodule (`carlosresu/fda_ph_scraper`) so it can be shared across projects; the current copy mirrors the content that would live inside that submodule.

 ## Layout